 This was something my mum used to do when I was grouping up.
 By the time I was a teen we all had to leave the house by 7:30 at the very latest to get to school and work.
 None of us liked getting up early because most of us were working till late at night homework and "marking and planning" for my parents.

-So the night before my Mum set up as much of breakfast as possible – it meant laying the table, putting cereal in bowls and covering in wrap and setting the coffee maker ready to go.
+So the night before my Mum set up as much of breakfast as possible - it meant laying the table, putting cereal in bowls and covering in a wrap and setting the coffee maker ready to go.

-My husband thought it was crazy – but we’ve tried it and it really works.
-Instead of having to do it all on the morning we manage to just grab what we need and all sit down together for breakfast before he heads off to work and the kids and I for the school run.
+My husband thought it was crazy - but we've tried it and it really works.
+Instead of having to do it all on the morning we manage to just grab what we need and all sit down together for breakfast before he heads off to work and the kids and me for the school run.

 So clothes for the kids is easy most days - they wear a school uniform and I just make sure it's there for them to put on the night before.
 For myself, I don't do that!
 Well in the UK I would be constantly changing my wardrobe depending on whether the weather decided to follow through with the predictions or not.

 Instead of putting my clothes out for the day I have a capsule wardrobe for my day to day stuff.
-It makes it much easier and it’s all mix and match.
-A couple of pairs of jeans, long skirt, knee length skirt, couple of day dresses and a selection of different tops.
+It makes it much easier and it's all mix and match.
+A couple of pairs of jeans, long skirt, knee-length skirt, a couple of day dresses and a selection of different tops.
 Each season I switch out the clothes putting the last seasons at the bottom of my drawer with this seasons on top and moving the clothes hangers from the near end to the far end of the wardrobe.

 Night before Time Saves for Morning Success

-These little things take around 45 minutes to an hour to do the night before but it makes the mornings so much easier especially combined with our Ready for five game plan on a morning.
+These little things take around 45 minutes to an hour to do the night before but it makes the mornings so much easier especially combined with our Ready for five-game plan on a morning.

 Pin these Night before STEPS for Morning Success